 Anxiety support group: Over the years, I have noticed that more and more students have been dealing with anxiety in school.
 Challenging academics, changes at home, and pressure to do well in sports and other areas are just a few of the reasons.
 When students are anxious they have a hard time focusing at school and it impacts their academics.
 I work with students in this group to help deal with:

 - Separation Anxiety

 - Selective Mutism or being shy

 Through a variety of strategies this group helps students understand their worries and provides them with strategies to help reduce their anxiety.
 If a student needs more intense intervention, I would consider an outside agency for ongoing support.

-GREAT KINDNESS CHALLENGE: NEW!
+GREAT KINDNESS CHALLENGE: